mtwichel/image_service/README.md

 2. Compiled to native executable for best performance
 3. `scratch` base image for minimal attack surface
 4. Non-root user (UID 65534) for security
+5. Pre-configured directory permissions for data volume
-5. Static assets from `public/` directory
+6. Static assets from `public/` directory

 **Using pre-built image:**